by Pat McNees* (updated 9-24-18)

 • The variety of locations and the difficulty of set-ups (lighting, sound, etc.)

-• The time needed to edit images and sound (to create the narrative arc)
+• The time needed to edit images and sound (to create or capture the narrative arc)

 • The addition of family and archival photos and films, titles, graphics, voice-over, music and sound effects, etc.